atelictsd/Atelic-TSD/content/issues/2024-09-25-backup-internet-connection-outage.md

   - "204"
 severity: disrupted
 ---
 *Issue Resolved | 09/25 11:12am Central* - The Technology Services Department reports that the issue is now resolved.
 The Atelic Technology Services Department appreciates your patience and understanding while working through this service outage.
 If the issue is still occurring, please contact the Technology Services Department.
-After completing our final investigation, Charter Spectrum experienced a brief outage of less than one minute.
+After completing our final investigation, Charter Spectrum experienced a brief outage of two minutes.
 We have confirmed that connectivity has been restored on our FortiGate management dashboards.

 *Issue Resolved, Department Monitoring | 09/24 04:27am Central* - Prior to starting our investigation, the FortiGate appliance at Vintage 204 reports that the Charter Spectrum internet connection has been restored at this time.
 We are sorry for any inconvenience this may have cause you.
 The Technology Services Department will investigate this report shortly and will update this incident post once we have more information.